 The best way to keep your compressor from failing is to have your A/C system serviced once a year, including the addition of the right kind of lubrication for your unit.
 If it does come down to replacing your compressor, most responsible shops will recommend going ahead and swapping out a number of periphery components at the same time.
 Why?
 The easy answer is working on an air conditioning system is about as much fun as sticking your hand in a blender.
 Twice.
 So to avoid draining your refrigerant, removing your compressor, installing a new unit and refilling the system with new cool stuff, only to have you come back in a week and say it's still not cold enough, it makes sense to replace the necessary components.
 It keeps you from having to waste time and money, and it makes sure they get the problem solved the first time.

-But before we get to all of the tiny bits and pieces that get swapped out during a normal compressor replacement, there is another possible culprit for a leaking system is your condenser.
+Another possible culprit for a leaking system is your condenser.
 A condenser is basically a large heat exchanger, usually located in the front of your vehicle's engine bay.
 It looks a little like a small radiator, and since it is exposed to oncoming air, it may get hit by debris as well.
-If your condenser has been struck by a rock or some other flying material, it may be your culprit.
+If your condenser has been struck by a rock or some other flying material, that may be your problem.

 If your condenser turns out to be ok, your technician may recommend swapping out a number of tidbits, including your receiver dryer, evaporator and expansion valve.
 If your head's spinning, don't worry.
 All of the pieces are essential to how chilly things get inside of your car.
 The receiver dryer, for instance, pulls condensation out of your refrigerant.
 This is important because when water mixes with R-134a, it creates a corrosive acid that will degrade your A/C system rapidly.